Optimizing Token Choice for Code Watermarking: An RL Approach: Abstract

 \section{Abstract}

-The need for detecting LLM-generated code necessitates watermarking systems capable of operating within its highly structured and syntactically constrained environment.
-To address this, we introduce CodeTracer, an innovative adaptive code watermarking framework underpinned by a novel reinforcement learning training paradigm.
+Protecting intellectual property on LLM-generated code necessitates effective watermarking systems that can operate within code's highly structured, syntactically constrained nature.
+In this work, we introduce CodeTracer, an innovative adaptive code watermarking framework underpinned by a novel reinforcement learning training paradigm.
 At its core, CodeTracer features a policy-driven approach that utilizes a parameterized model to intelligently bias token choices during next-token prediction.
 This strategy ensures that embedded watermarks maintain code functionality while exhibiting subtle yet statistically detectable deviations from typical token distributions.
 To facilitate policy learning, we devise a comprehensive reward system that seamlessly integrates execution feedback with watermark embedding signals, balancing process-level and outcome-level rewards.
 Additionally, we employ Gumbel Top-k reparameterization to enable gradient-based optimization of discrete watermarking decisions.
 Extensive comparative evaluations demonstrate CodeTracer's significant superiority over state-of-the-art baselines in both watermark detectability and the preservation of generated code's functionality.
+Our code is available at \url{https://github.com/TimeLovercc/CodeTracer}.